sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

    :alt: splitting_userguide
    :width: 90%

-**Compare All Columns Single Output Node configuration**
+**Compare All Columns Single Output Node Configuration**

 *	``Compare All Columns Single Output`` node is configured as below.
 *	Input of this node are the incoming datasets.
-*	``Compare Type`` value need to be selected based on the output dataset needed.
-In this example ``LeftDataframe_Except_RightDataframe`` i.e. A-B option is selected.
+*	``Compare Type`` value needs to be selected based on the output dataset needed.
+In this example ``LeftDataframe_Except_RightDataframe``,i.e., A-B option is selected.
 *	Output of this node would display datasets created by splitting incoming datasets.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/compareallcolsop-config.png
    :alt: splitting_userguide
    :width: 90%

-**Compare All Columns Single Output Node output**
+**Compare All Columns Single Output Node Output**

 Output of ``Compare All Columns Single Output`` node displaying dataset created by splitting incoming datasets as per User's selection.

-*	Dataframe (A-B) is created with rows that are part of 1st incoming Dataframe but not present in 2nd Dataframe.
+*	DataFrame (A-B) is created with rows that are part of 1st incoming DataFrame but not present in 2nd DataFrame.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/compareallcolsop-printnode-output1.png
    :alt: splitting_userguide